apache/couchdb-pkg/README.md

 1. Edit `snap/snapcraft.yaml` to point to the correct tag (e.g. `2.1.0`)
 1. `snapcraft`

+# Installing snaps

+The self crafted snap will need to be installed in devmode

+    $ sudo snap install /somepath/couchdb_x.x.x_amd64.snap --devmode

+The name of the erlang process and the security cookie used can be set through the snap configuration.
+For example, when setting up a cluster over several machines the convention is to set the erlang name to couchdb@your_ip_address.

+    $ sudo snap set couchdb name=couchdb@216.3.128.12 setcookie=cutter

 # Feedback, Issues, Contributing

 General feedback is welcome at our [user][1] or [developer][2] mailing lists.